cscw2015/maverick/Final Report/final_report.md

 ### Our Methodology

-For our research, we will be collecting data from two main sources.
-Our primary method of data collection will be through interviews with city councillors, with our secondary method being observance of public city meetings.
+For our research, we collected data from two main sources.
+Our primary method of data collection was through interviews with city councillors, with our secondary method being observance of public city meetings.
 We chose these two methods of data collection for a few reasons, with the primary reason being that our research questions involve assessing the quality of communication and document sharing that city councillors currently have access to.
-Talking directly to these city councillors is the most effective way of assessing this information.
+Talking directly to these city councillors was the most effective way of assessing this information.
 Our secondary form of data collection allows us to observe the city's methods of sharing documents with the public and their use of technology to moderate and augment their communications between the city and the public.
-It also serves as a form of risk mitigation, should we be unable to conduct all of our planned interviews.
+It also serves as a form of risk mitigation, in case we were unable to conduct all of our planned interviews.
 Alongside these reasons, we chose these methods because they have been shown to be effective in previous studies of a similar form.
 Poole notes that group observation and asking questions of individual members are the two best ways to obtain information on group dynamics, and he specifically recommends in-depth interviews in order to "obtain symbols that members naturally use to describe their behaviour" [17].

-Our goal is to conduct eight 30 minute interview sessions.
-The council members that we will be interviewing will be decided primarily on availability, as the time available for this research is limited.
-We want to interview six members of the Victoria city council (including the mayor), a member of Sooke city council, and public figures that involve themselves with the city council on a regular basis.
-These interviews will be semi-structured, so that we can elaborate on topics that come up through discussion in the interviews.
+We conducted six semi-structred 30-minute interview sessions in total.
+The council members that we interviewed were decided primarily on availability, as the time available for this research was limited.
+Three interviews were conducted with city council members of Victoria, with one interview from the IT manager of the city of Victoria and one interview with a citizen that continually involves themselves with city council operations.
+To provide control data for other local municipalities, we also interviewed a member of the Sooke city council.

-- conducted 6 semi-structured interviews
-	- used [this video](https://www.youtube.com/watch?v=DRL4PF2u9XA) to help design interview questions and structure <cite later!>
-- interviews questions were focused on three major topics:
+As previously mentioned, these interviews were semi-structured in nature to allow for topics to be expanded as they were discussed.
+To design our interviews, we used Löfgren's video on qualitative analysis of interview data [18] so that we knew how to phrase questions in order to obtain the information we desired.
+Our interviews were focused on three main topics:

 1. Technology used in creating bills
 2. Technology used in day-to-day communications
 3. Personal comfort levels with technology

-- full list of interview questions can be found in appendices
+A partial list of interview questions (that don't violate interviewee privacy) can be found in Appendix C.

 As mentioned before, we also attended public city meetings to observe the usage of computers in facilitating meetings.
 These meetings typically occur every two weeks on Thursday nights at 7:00pm, and are held at City Hall in Victoria.
 The two meetings attended were held on October 15th and October 29th.
 The primary goal with attending these meetings was to observe and assess the conduction of the meetings based on the following metrics: what technologies do they use to administer and share documents, how do they allow for crowd contribution, and how is discussion moderated and facilitated.